panchyni/Time_and_Dose/README.md

 No raw sequencing data is included because of file size limitations
   - scRNA data can be obtained from GEO (this will be addressed in the paper)
-  - script for obtaining TCGA data are included
+  - script for obtaining TCGA data are included (FPKM data may be deprecated so might have to be calculated from raw counts)

-Panels for figures 1 to 3 will be generated automatically, but 4 and 5 need to be manually saved to preseve spacing between points (otherwise there is alot of dead space)
+  - Intermediate files are also excluded because most are larger than the 25Mb limit but can be generated from the raw data